rust-basel/rust-basel.github.io/content/blog/rust-meetup-13.md

 - **Jônatas Oliveira** One login to rule them all

 With the fall air getting cooler and the nights getting longer we had another couple of interesting talks.
-First Jusong Yu discussed how Rust enabled his team to build a domain specific language for job orchestration: [slides](https://github.com/unkcpz/slides-basel-rust-meetup-2025)
+First Jusong Yu discussed how Rust enabled his team to build a domain specific language for workflow orchestration: [slides](https://github.com/unkcpz/slides-basel-rust-meetup-2025)

 Then Jônatas Oliveira presented [keyrunes](https://github.com/jonatasoli/keyrunes) a modern, attribute-aware access control engine written in Rust, offering a lightweight alternative to keycloak.